siddharthaborah/email-automation-with-python/README.md

 # Email Automation With Python
-simple Python script to read emails from an Excel file and send emails to them
+Simple Python script to read emails from an Excel file and send emails to them.

 ## Requirement
 - pandas
 - smtplib

-###Installation
-`
+## Installation
-pip install pandas openpyxl
+`pip install pandas openpyxl`
-`